SGunal/BridgeUpInternship_Website/README.md

 + 2)become comfortable with using git and github
 + 3) gain more confidence in presenting/public speaking

+* 1)I want to learn more about code
+* 2)I want to know more about terminal, which code and what we can do using the terminal
+* 3)I want to learn the most that I can,  learn how do fun (cool stuff) with code for teach and show what I learned to my friends

 ## PROJECT PLAN

 ##### Part I - Getting Ready